-A. You must source the taxable sale of taxable items including certain digital property to the appropriate location of the Sale.
+A. You must source the taxable sale of taxable items including certain digital property to the appropriate location of the North Carolina sale.
 The Department has provided detailed guidance on how you should source the sale of certain digital property.
 The Department distributes the local sales tax to the counties.

-For additional information you may review:
+For additional information, you may review: